In 2013, I published an ebook titled “How to Start a Blog in Nigeria.”

 It is called the 20/80 rule.

-If you’re better at these two things, I promise you’re going to build a blog that not only makes you money but also a reference point for others in your field.
+If you’re better at these two things, I promise you’ll build a blog that makes you money and is a reference point for others in your field.

-You need to promote your content aggressively across multiple relevant channels where your targets audience gathered regularly and in a larger crowd.
+You must promote your content aggressively across multiple relevant marketing channels where your target audience gathers regularly and in a larger crowd.

 As a newbie or beginner with little to no marketing budget, you’ll need to leverage the free marketing tactics and channels.

-Like the social media platforms, blog commenting, guest post regularly on relevant blogs, participate in the communities where your audience hang around but remember not to stretch yourself too thin across all social media sites.
+Like social media platforms, blog commenting, and guest posts regularly on relevant blogs, participate in the communities where your audience hangs around.

-Pick two or three marketing channels at most, and give it the best of your resources, budget, energy, time and attention.
+Pick two or three marketing channels at most, and give them the best of your resources, budget, energy, time, and attention.

-Is best to be the master at one thing than to be average at all things.
-Plus at this stage of your online marketing career, you really don’t have the resources, technicalities, knowledge etc to be everywhere.
+At this stage of your online marketing career, you don’t have the resources, technicalities, knowledge, and expertise to be everywhere.

-Don’t go after traffic tactics because everyone says is the next big thing in Internet marketing unless you’re sure is going to profits you in the end and that you’re capable of making it works for your type of business.
+Don’t go after traffic tactics because everyone says it is the next big thing in Internet marketing.
+Unless you’re sure it will benefit you in the end and that you can make it work for your type of business.

-For instance, podcasting is one of the Big shift in online marketing at the moment, but I tell you the truth, not more than 5% of the online entrepreneur can get a good result from podcasting.
+For instance, podcasting is one of the significant shifts in online marketing.
+But I tell you the truth: not more than 3% of online entrepreneurs can get substantial results from podcasting.

-This is because there are lots more to it than what you see on the surface.
+This is because there is much more to it than you see on the surface.

-So don’t get caught up with some marketing tactics that won’t help you at the moment, instead, focus your energy and time on things you can handle and that will help improve the value of your blog.
+So don’t get caught up with marketing tactics that won’t help you.
+Instead, focus your energy and time on things you can handle.
+Something that will help improve the value of your blog.

 In online marketing, you’ll always get what you pay for.

-Most marketing tactics that are easy to complete will always bring mediocre results, while other tactics that are not so easy to complete will always bring better and significant result if done right.
+Most marketing tactics that are easy to complete will always bring mediocre results.
+While other tactics that are more challenging to finish will get better and more significant results if done right.

-Given everything equal, a successful guest post will perform better and bring significant result than a remarkable comment you leave on a blog post.
+Given everything equally, a successful guest post will perform better and bring significant results than a remarkable comment you leave on a blog post.

-It takes on average 2 to 5 minutes to craft out awesome comment on a post – assuming you know what you’re doing.
-But it might take days or even weeks (depending on the level of research involved) to complete a guest post.
+It takes, on average, 2 to 5 minutes to craft excellent comments on a post – assuming you know what you’re doing.
+However, it might take days or weeks (depending on the level of research involved) to complete a guest post.

-I already share 5 practical ways or tactics you can start using immediately to promotes your brand new blog in this post.
-It’s a massive guide too, but not extremely lengthy like this one you’re reading.
+In this post, I have already shared five practical ways or tactics you can use immediately to promote your brand-new blog.
+It’s a massive guide, too, but not exceptionally long like the one you’re reading.

-Take a moment to go through all the five (5) tactics discussed and see the one that best fits your current blogging needs.
+Take a moment to review all the five (5) tactics discussed and see which best fits your current blogging needs.

-Nevertheless, let’s explore some of the industry well-known marketing tactics that are both suitable for beginners, intermediate and professional bloggers.
+Nevertheless, let’s explore some of the industry’s well-known marketing tactics suitable for beginners, intermediate, and professional bloggers.

-I’ll begin with some simple stuff you can start doing immediately to kick start your blog marketing, building effective communication channels while you also build your network in the process before moving on to some complex tasks that need a bit planning and perfection.
+I’ll begin with some simple stuff you can start doing immediately to kick-start your blog marketing.
+And to build effective communication channels while you also build your network in the process.

-I will have to talk at length about using blog commenting for traffic building, establishing networks and driving Traffic back to your site.
+I will discuss using blog commenting for traffic building, establishing networks, and driving traffic back to your site.

-Blog commenting is the interaction that happens between an author of a post and the blog readers.
-A box is placed at the very end of the post for readers to leave their thoughts, opinions, and views on the post.
+Blog commenting is the interaction between the author of a post and the blog readers.
+A box is placed at the end of the post for readers to leave their thoughts, opinions, and views on the post.

-It is a great way to improve blog interaction and one major difference between the traditional websites and what we now call “blogs”.
+It is a great way to improve blog interaction and one significant difference between traditional websites and what we now call “blogs.”

-Without missing words here; there are lots of benefits you stand to gain just by leaving valuable insightful comments on relevant niche blogs:
+Without missing words here, there are several benefits to leaving valuable comments on relevant niche blogs: